Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 4.1 Decide what the model actually needs

 A common anti-pattern is passing raw personal data to the model and asking it to “figure it out.”
-A safer pattern is:
+A safer pattern is: resolve context in your backend, then provide the model only minimal facts needed.

 4.3 Establish retention rules early